 Cloud localization based on a high-precision map

-The function of localization based on a high-precision map for mobile device is tested according to the following method:
+The function of cloud localization based on a high-precision map for mobile device is tested according to the following method:

 a) adjust the illumination color of the test environment to white light with the illumination of 100lx;

-b) scan the scene in advance to construct a high-precision map of the scene which meets those specified in 6.3.a, and place it at the cloud end;
+b) scan the scene in advance to construct a high-precision map of the scene which meets those specified in 5.3.a, and deploy it at the cloud;

-c) ensure the smooth network of mobile device, and send images or features to the cloud end for localization.
-The successful localization (virtual object appears in the correct position of the scene) means that the augmented reality system has the function of cloud localization based on a high-precision map; otherwise, it does not have the function of cloud localization based on a high-precision map.
+c) ensure the smooth network of mobile device, and send images or features to the cloud for localization.
+The successful localization (virtual object appears in the correct position of the scene) means that the augmented reality system has the function of cloud localization based on a high-precision map; otherwise, it does not.

-Marker recognition and tracking
+Target recognition and tracking

-Recognition and tracking of 2 dimensional marker
+Recognition and tracking of target image

-The recognition and tracking function of 2 dimensional marker is tested according to the following method:
+The recognition and tracking function of target image is tested according to the following method:

 a) adjust the illumination color of the test environment to white light with the illumination of 100lx;

-b) scan and shoot the 2 dimensional marker with mobile device in the test environment, and judge whether the augmented reality system is able to successfully recognize and track 2 dimensional marker by observing the presence of virtual AR content and its position on the device display screen.
+b) scan and shoot the target image with mobile device in the test environment, and judge whether the augmented reality system is able to successfully recognize and track target image by observing the presence of virtual AR content and its position on the device display screen.

-Recognition and tracking of 3 dimensional marker
+Recognition and tracking of target object

-The recognition and tracking function of 3 dimensional marker is tested by scanning and shooting 3 dimensional marker with mobile device in the test environment, and observing the correct presence of virtual AR content and its position on the device display screen, thus judging whether the augmented reality system is able to successfully recognize and track 3 dimensional marker.
+The recognition and tracking function of target object is tested by scanning and shooting target object with mobile device in the test environment, and observing the correct presence of virtual AR content and its position on the device display screen, thus judging whether the augmented reality system is able to successfully recognize and track target object.

-Cloud marker recognition
+Cloud target recognition

-The recognition function of cloud marker is tested by ensuring the smooth network of mobile device, scanning and shooting the marker in the test environment, uploading the scene video stream to the cloud platform through the mobile device, and observing the correct presence of virtual AR content and its position on the device display screen, thus judging whether the augmented reality system is able to successfully recognize 2 dimensional marker and 3 dimensional marker at the cloud end.
+The recognition function of cloud target is tested by ensuring the smooth network of mobile device, scanning and shooting the target in the test environment, uploading the scene video stream to the cloud platform through the mobile device, and observing the correct presence of virtual AR content and its position on the device display screen, thus judging whether the augmented reality system is able to successfully recognize target image and target object at the cloud.

 3D reconstruction